FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 This is the Low-Loss Trial the "TST009" goal was waiting for.
 This Load is now classified for all goals, the search may end.
-Or, more realistically, it can focus on higher load only, as the three goals will want an Upper Bound (unless this Load is Max Load).
+Or, more realistically, it can focus on larger load only, as the three goals will want an Upper Bound (unless this Load is Max Load).

 ### Conditional Throughput Computations